 It is terrific to have hope because sometimes, hope is all you have.
 When the grand jury decision not to indict Darren Wilson for any crime connected with the shooting of Michael Brown in Ferguson, MO was announced, I was sitting with my eleven-year-old son in the living room.
 Before the decision was announced, my son said that the officer would not get indicted because police do not get indicted for shooting unarmed black men, period.

-As the wife of one black man and the mother of a little black boy, this verdict is real to me.
+As the wife of one black man and the mother of a black boy, this verdict is real to me.
 I live on the historic Main Line, an area of suburbs not far from Philadelphia, Pennsylvania.
-Our neighborhood is relatively free from crime and we feel safe and at ease in our mixed race neighborhood.
+Our neighborhood is relatively free from crime and we feel safe and at ease in our mixed-race neighborhood.
 Whenever an incident like the death of Trayvon Martin or the death of Michael Brown happens.
-There is news coverage and discussions about race take place workplaces and schools all across the country.
+There is news coverage and discussions about race take place in workplaces and schools all across the country.
 Each time, without exception, I will be asked by my non-black friends how my husband and I will talk with our children about these issues.
 I always laugh and give the same response, “My children are black 24 hours a day, 7 days a week.
 So we talk about racial issues all the time.
 It is not something we save for special holiday discussions.”

 All I have is hope.
 Each day as I send my son to catch the school bus, I hope he will get to school safely and return to me unharmed at the end of the day.
 I hope police officers do not stop my son as he walks the block from the school bus to home.
 Each day when I send my husband off to work, I hope he will get to work safely and return to me unharmed at the end of the day.
-I hope that if for some reason he is stopped, he is not shot, arrested unjustly or harmed in any way.
-I hope that if my husband is stopped by police while driving to or from his destination, he is not profiled as a criminal, a threat or a danger.
-I hope he comes home to me safe, secure and unharmed.
+I hope that if for some reason he is stopped, he is not shot, arrested unjustly, or harmed in any way.
+I hope that if my husband is stopped by police while driving to or from his destination, he is not profiled as a criminal, a threat, or a danger.
+I hope he comes home to me safe, secure, and unharmed.

 A reality of life is that sometimes things are bad.
 Sometimes, things are scary.
 Sometimes, we do not know how to make things better.
 At those times, all we have is hope for the future.
 Be encouraged at those times, because hope is strong.
 Hope is powerful and hope helps us move from despair to victory.
-The church girl in me is reminded of the old gospel song that says hope is built on God.
+The church girl in me is reminded of the old gospel song that says that hope is built on God.
 When I think of that, my sadness about the situation in Ferguson and across the nation is touched.
 My tears are dried due to my hope for a brighter future.
 My hope is that my son will one day see that when a police officer shoots and kills an unarmed black man there is punishment instead of excuses.
 I hope for a better world, a safer world, a fairer world.
 But more than all that, I hope my son and my husband are protected by the police and not harmed.

 In conclusion, it is terrific to have hope because sometimes, hope is all you have.
-So, the question for you this terrific day is, for what do you hope even when your hope seems to be insane?
+So, the question for you this sensational day is, for what do you hope even when your hope seems to be insane?